-Murder mystery games have come a long way since the days of Cluedo.
-Clever tabletop game designers have added even more suspects, red herrings, and engaging clues to modern murder mystery board games, all so you’ll don your detective hat and hunt for clues.
-We’ve tested oodles of offerings to create this guide to the best murder mystery games to play in 2023.
+What are the best murder mystery board games?
+We’ve come a long way since the days of Cluedo.
+Clever tabletop game designers have added even more suspects, red herrings, and engaging clues to modern murder mystery games, all so you’ll don your detective hat and hunt for clues.
+We’ve tested oodles of offerings to create this guide to the best murder mystery games to play right now.

 - Hunt a Killer – the best episodic murder mystery subscription